robcarver17/pysystemtrade/docs/production.md

 The following is correct for IB, which in any case is the only broker we can currently use in pysystemtrade.

-Broker orders are passed to sysbrokers.IB.ib_orders_data.ibOrdersData.put_order_on_stack; after adding information needed to identify the contract to be traded accurately, it is subsequently sent to sysbrokers.IB.client.ib_orders_client.ibOrdersClient.
+Broker orders are passed to sysbrokers.IB.ib_orders.ibExecutionStackData.put_order_on_stack; after adding information needed to identify the contract to be traded accurately, it is subsequently sent to sysbrokers.IB.client.ib_orders_client.ibOrdersClient.

 That translates the order into IB terms, and places the order.
 It returns a tradeWithContract object, which contains an ibcontractWithLegs object (containing the IB representation of the contract traded, plus any legs for a spread order), and the order object returned by the ib_insync code.